October34th/phantaslate/README.md

 ## ⚠️ Current status

 **v1.0.0 — hosted relay live.
-Chrome Web Store submission deferred until multi-provider support ships.**
+Chrome Web Store listing and phantaslate.com both in progress.**

 The extension works out of the box against the hosted relay at `api.phantaslate.com` — no local setup required.
 Self-hosting remains fully supported for anyone who wants their text to touch nothing but their own server (see [Self-hosting](#self-hosting)).

-The Web Store listing is drafted and the store assets are prepared, but submission is deliberately on hold: shipping model choice before the first public release means users aren't locked to a single provider on day one, and it avoids putting a second review cycle immediately behind the first.

 | Component | State |
 |---|---|